nikolamar/em/README.md

 ```

-<p>&nbsp;</p>

-**Now, if you use a persistent prop and if you have maps and sets this will not work, to fix this first we have to enable maps and sets in the provider and tell immer that we will use it**
+Now, if you use a persistent prop and if you have maps and sets this will not work, to fix this first we have to enable maps and sets in the provider and tell immer that we will use it.
 Add prop `enableMapSet`.

 ```jsx
 ...